 Teddy is about to be branded with a red-hot maze brand!
 (A brand used, for some reason, on coffins or other boxes?)
 But Teddy has freed his hands and attacks.
 Kicks ass!
 The MiB also gets free and starts shooting.

 Teddy had a flashback of Wyatt and it’s clear that Teddy participated!

 Teddy uses the Gatling gun to wipe out all the soldiers.
 MiB is surprised.
 Teddy: “You don’t know me at all.”

 22: Day.
-Ford and mini-Ford wandering around outside.
+Outside.
+Ford and mini-Ford going for a walk.